 8. One of his disciples, Andrew the brother of Simon Peter, said to him,

-10. But Jesus said, “Have the men sit down for a meal.”
-Now, there was much grass in that place, so the men sat down, in number about five thousand.
+10. But Jesus said, “Make the men get down for a meal.”
+Now, there was much grass in that place, so the men got down, in number about five thousand.

 11. Then Jesus took the loaves, and after offering thanks, he distributed them and the fish likewise to the disciples, and the disciples to those who were seated for the meal, as much as they wanted.